 Born to Russian-Jewish immigrants in 1913 Joe endured terrible poverty and personal hardships while growing up.
 His father died a year after he was born and the family was constantly short of money.
 When Joe was 12, he lost an eye due to a medical problem.
 An elder sister was lost to TB in squalid circumstances and other family members lived in equally dire circumstances.

 Joe developed a fierce class politics, not surprisingly.
-Through his father’s first wife, Joe had an elder brother he never met, who returned to Russia to take part in the Revolution.
+Through his father’s first wife, Joe had an elder brother, Dave, who he never met, who returned to Russia to take part in the Revolution.
 Dave had been a Bolshevik supporter, but later joined the “Workers Opposition” and eventually left Russia to live in Paris.
 Joe’s own introduction to politics came in 1925 when he was 12 and stumbled across a demonstration in support of the Jewish Bakers’ Union; he was also “profoundly affected” by the General Strike in 1926, especially after witnessing mounted police attacking a crowd with sticks.

 Coming into contact with the Communist Party, Joe joined the Young Communist League, and later the adult party.
 It was to become the centre of his life.
 In his autobiography Out of the Ghetto, he vividly describes the tremendous variety of activities and organizations in which the Communist Party was involved.